SchematicHQ/schematic-go/api/docs/FeatureDetailResponseData.md

 ### NewFeatureDetailResponseData

-`func NewFeatureDetailResponseData(createdAt time.Time, description string, featureType string, flags []FlagDetailResponseData, id string, name string, updatedAt time.Time, ) *FeatureDetailResponseData`
+`func NewFeatureDetailResponseData(createdAt time.Time, description string, featureType string, flags []FlagDetailResponseData, id string, name string, plans []PreviewObject, updatedAt time.Time, ) *FeatureDetailResponseData`

 NewFeatureDetailResponseData instantiates a new FeatureDetailResponseData object This constructor will assign default values to properties that have it defined,